jasondchambers/netorganizer/README.md

 Which device? : 1
 Multiple VLANs found:
 1 - Default - 192.168.128.0/24
-2 - Lab - 192.168.4.0/24
+2 - CIMC - 192.168.4.0/24
-3 - Guest - 192.168.5.0/24
+3 - ENCS - 192.168.5.0/24
 Which VLAN? : 1
-Directory for where to find/store registered devices [/Users/bob/netorganizer]:
+Directory for where to find/store known devices [/Users/bob]:
-Filename for where to find/store registered devices [devices.yml]:
+Filename for where to find/store known devices [devices.yml]:
 Saving config file /Users/bob/.netorg.cfg
 ```